All About Credit Fraud Alerts

 Act Quickly and Contact Your Credit Card Company

-First things first: If your card has a lock feature, immediately lock your card after loss or suspicious activity.
-Then, contact your credit card company to inform them of your situation—you can identify which charges appear to be fraudulent, and they’ll take the appropriate steps to investigate the situation.
+First things first: If your card has a lock feature, immediately lock your card if you believe it has been lost or stolen or if you notice suspicious activity.
+Then contact your credit card company to inform it of your situation.
+You can identify which charges appear to be suspicious or unauthorized and possibly fraudulent, and they’ll take the appropriate steps to investigate the situation.

-Start by contacting one of the 3 major credit bureaus—TransUnion®, Equifax® and Experian®.
-The bureau you choose is required to contact the others to let them know you’ve placed an alert.2
+Unlike security freezes, for a fraud alert, you need to contact only one credit reporting agency.
+Whichever you choose is required to contact the others to let them know you’ve placed an alert.

 Keep records of the calls you make and the alerts you place.
-For added protection, be sure to file a police report if you’re a victim of fraud and file a complaint with the Federal Trade Commission.3
+For added protection, it is a good idea to file a police report if you’re a victim of fraud, and you may want to file a complaint with the FTC.

 Removing a Credit Fraud Alert